kannankvs/md2/SAI_1.5 Release notes.md

 PRs related to this feature are [PR958](https://github.com/opencomputeproject/SAI/pull/958) and [PR959](https://github.com/opencomputeproject/SAI/pull/959)

 ## 2.2 NAT
 Provisioning of APIs to configure NAT feature.
 API set is generic to configure various types of NAT.
+A SAI pipeline including NAT is added in this release.

 **Features:**
 1. Basic NAT (SNAT, DNAT)